stratum-mining/stratumprotocol.org/src/index.md

 layout: HomeLayout
 background: /assets/hero-background.jpg
 heroImage: /assets/stratum-v2-icon-with-text.svg
-heroText1: A complete, open-source and community-managed implementation of the Stratum V2 protocol.
+heroText1: A community-managed, open-source reference implementation of the Stratum V2 protocol.
 Stratum V2 increases security, makes data transfers more efficient, and reduces mining infrastructure requirements.
 It also introduces three new sub-protocols that let miners select transaction sets and
 heroTextHighlight: improve decentralization
 heroText2: by negotiating with pools.
 tagline: One giant leap for bitcoin mining